sao16b/4n6/_posts/2024-03-27-MVS_CTF_2023_iOS_Writeup.md

 ![Nebula ToC](/assets/img/2024-03-27/8_2.png){: width="600" }

-### 9. You're going to crush this one! - What light-hearted game did the user spend the most time on?
+### 9. You're going to crush this one!

+**Prompt**: What light-hearted game did the user spend the most time on?

-The iOS Screen Time database can be found at `/private/var/mobile/Library/Application Support/com.apple.remotemanagementd/RMAdminStore-Local.sqlite`{: .filepath}, and the ZUSAGETIMEDITEM table gives an idea of usage per application.
-I exported the table to CSV and sorted by the ZTOTALTIMEINSECONDS column.
+The iOS Screen Time database can be found at `/private/var/mobile/Library/Application Support/com.apple.remotemanagementd/RMAdminStore-Local.sqlite`{: .filepath}, and the `ZUSAGETIMEDITEM`{: .filepath} table gives an idea of usage per application.
+I exported the table to CSV and sorted by the `ZTOTALTIMEINSECONDS`{: .filepath} column.
 A few rows down is com.midasplayer.apps.candycrushsaga (**Candy Crush Saga**) clocking in at 577 seconds.

 ![Screen Time Data](/assets/img/2024-03-27/9_1.png){: width="600" }

-### 10. Which way? - Which cardinal direction was the user turning when heading towards RHEINFAHRE?
+### 10. Which way?

+**Prompt**: Which cardinal direction was the user turning when heading towards RHEINFAHRE?

 One of the images in Michael's photo library (`IMG_0068.HEIC`{: .filepath}) features a sign for the RHEINFAHRE in question.